Skip to content

 Omnisend is email marketing built for eCommerce, allowing you to build and manage everything from transactional emails to newsletters and automated email flows.

-The app integrates with popular eCommerce platforms, including Shopify, BigCommerce, Magento, WooCommerce, Wix, and more.
+The app integrates with popular eCommerce platforms, including Shopify, BigCommerce, Magento, WooCommerce, and Wix.
 Once you connect your store, Omnisend pulls in key data on your customers and their behavior to help power robust customer segmentation, email automation, and detailed reporting.

-You can choose from more than 20 pre-built segments designed for eCommerce—like "high potential buyers," "clicked on promotional messages," and "frequent store visitors"—to make quick work of powerful segmentation.
+You can choose from 18 pre-built segments designed for eCommerce—like "high potential buyers," "clicked on promotional messages," and "frequent store visitors"—to make quick work of powerful segmentation.
+Or try out the new "generate a custom segment with AI" feature (in beta as of this writing).

-Omnisend offers a smaller number of email templates, but they're designed to be versatile.
-The intuitive editor makes it easy to customize your newsletter with pre-built layout blocks for product listings, recommendations, discounts, and more.
+Omnisend's email templates are designed to be versatile.
+The intuitive editor makes it easy to customize your newsletter with pre-built layout blocks for things like product listings, recommendations, and discounts.
 And if you use SMS campaigns or push notifications in addition to email, you can build and send these with Omnisend, too.

-Best email newsletter software for agencies who handle email marketing for multiple clients
+Best email newsletter software for agencies that handle email marketing for multiple clients

 Campaign Monitor (Web, iOS)